hassansaei/VNtyper/README.md

                         adVNTR reference vntr database --ignore_advntr       Skip adVNTR genotyping of MUC1-VNTR --bam                 BAM file as an input
-  --fastq               Paired-end fastq files as an input -a ALIGNMENT, --alignment ALIGNMENT
+  --hg19                Input bam is from hg19 alignment --hg38                Input bam is from hg38 alignment --fastq               Paired-end fastq files as an input -a ALIGNMENT, --alignment ALIGNMENT
-                        Alignment File (with an index file .bai)
+                        Alignment File (with an index file .bai) -c CUSTOM_REGION, --custom_region CUSTOM_REGION
+                        Custom region for MUC1 gene to be subseted in the provided BAM file

 ```
 [Note] Since the program uses python3.9 logging system, it can not be executed using lower versions of the python.